Taro Nakayama

 Nakayama's parents, Fukuzō and Masa, were also politicians and members of the Diet, as are his brother Masaaki and nephew Yasuhide.

 Nakayama also made history by hiring the first non-Japanese aide, Timothy Langley, into the Japanese Diet as was showcased on 60 Minutes.

-Nakayama is affiliated to the openly revisionist organization Nippon Kaigi.
+Nakayama was affiliated to the openly revisionist organization Nippon Kaigi.
 He was a mentor to Nippon Ishin no Kai politician Nobuyuki Baba.

+Nakayama died on March 15, 2023, at the age of 98.